What Is The Rainmakers Program?

 By creating internships where none exists, our Rainmakers Candidates gain confidence, develop just the right amount of professional audacity, learn and apply communications and marketing skills, get a better idea of what employers want, prove they have the tenacity to self-generate results in challenging situations, and gain opportunities that may help them meet their personal goals for income, education, and career sooner rather than later.
 Successful Rainmakers Candidates become Rainmakers for life!

-If the business Sponsor is satisfied with the Candidate’s work, he or she will write a letter of recommendation via email to the student.
+If the business Host is satisfied with the Candidate’s work, he or she will write a letter of recommendation via email to the student.
 With that letter in hand, the Rainmakers Candidate is no longer a candidate, but a Rainmaker who can elect to become a Member of The Rainmakers Club, utilizing free lifetime membership to build their professional networks.

 All Rainmakers Candidates are expected to manage their own obligations and work product.
 Participating students work alone on some projects but also work together in self-directed, accountable teams and are responsible for and receive feedback on the quality and quantity of the work they do during our RIPP.